briandilley/jsonrpc4j/README.md

 Methods are resolved in the following way, each step immediately short circuits the process when the available methods is 1 or less.

+  1. If a method has the @JsonRpcMethod annotation, then if the annotation value has the same name as the request method, it is considered.
+If the annotation has `required` set to `true`, then the Java method name is not considered.
-  1. All methods with the same name as the request method are considered
+  1. Otherwise, all methods with the same name as the request method are considered.
-  2. If `allowLessParams` is disabled methods with more parameters than the request are removed
+  1. If `allowLessParams` is disabled methods with more parameters than the request are removed
-  3. If `allowExtraParams` is disabled then methods with less parameters than the request are removed
+  1. If `allowExtraParams` is disabled then methods with less parameters than the request are removed
-  4. If either of the two parameters above are enabled then methods with the lowest difference in parameter count from the request are kept
+  1. If either of the two parameters above are enabled then methods with the lowest difference in parameter count from the request are kept
-  5. Parameters types are compared to the request parameters and the method(s) with the highest number of matching parameters is kept
+  1. Parameters types are compared to the request parameters and the method(s) with the highest number of matching parameters is kept
-  6. If there are multiple methods remaining then the first of them are used
+  1. If there are multiple methods remaining then the first of them are used

 jsonrpc4j's method resolution allows for overloaded methods _sometimes_.
 Primitives are easily resolved from json to java.
 But resolution between other objects are not possible.